North Carolina students from kindergarten through high school can submit their artwork for a chance to be featured on billboards across the state.

 Students’ artwork should focus on actions that people can take to reduce air pollution from vehicles and help keep our air clean.
 Examples include walking, biking, using public transportation, carpooling, using electric vehicles or biofuels, and more.
 Please make artwork family-friendly, non-partisan and non-copyrighted.
 You can learn about the alternatives at cleantransportation.org or fuelwhatmatters.org or see examples from past winners and best practices for art submissions here.

-Submissions will be accepted through Monday, April 24.
+Students now have until Monday, May 8 at 11:59 to submit their artwork.
 Please read the rules below to find out how to submit your artwork.
-Public voting will begin on Wednesday, April 26 and last through Sunday, May 7 – stay tuned for a link to vote once submissions have closed!
+Public voting will begin on Wednesday, May 10 and last through Wednesday, May 17 – stay tuned for a link to vote once submissions have closed!

 For more information or questions please email Heather Brutz at firstname.lastname@example.org.